trufflesuite/trufflesuite.com/src/docs/truffle/concepts/build-processes.md

 ---
-title: Build Processes
+title: Build processes
 layout: docs.hbs
 ---
-# Build Processes
+# Build process

 <p class="alert alert-warning">
 <i class="far fa-exclamation-triangle"></i> <strong>Warning</strong>: The <code>build</code> command and this approach is being deprecated.
 Please use third-party build tools like webpack or grunt, or see our <a href="/boxes">Truffle Boxes</a> for an example.